gvwilson/shuttleworth2014/questions.md

 their science, because I think that openness in one area accelerates and reinforces openness in others.

-Finally, I don't just want scientists to share what they have: I want them to *improve* it.
+Equally, I don't just want scientists to share what they have: I want them to improve what *everyone* has.
 Code review was talked about more often than it was done until globally distributed collaboration on open source came along.
-Equally, I think that peer review and improvement of teaching materials and good teaching practices are bound to take off once people are used to working out in the open.
+I think the same can happen with teaching materials and teaching practices once people are used to working out in the open, and that we'll all be better off when it does.

 3. What do you want to explore?
 (Describe the innovations or questions you would like to explore during the fellowship year, max